JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 # Still Actively Coding and Polishing:
 - ***Functions***:
      - def Feedback_file(self):
-        - Check the methods parsing from the HDDL file:
+        - Check the methods parsing from the HDDL file [DONE]:
             - Check that the name, parameters, tasks, preconditions, subtasks and ordering are the same.
             - If one of them is different add the method to the feedback log with a comment on the different entries
-        - Check the task and action parsing from the HDDL file:
+        - Check the task and action parsing from the HDDL file [DONE]:
             - Check that the name, parameters, preconditions, and effects are the same.
             - If one of them is different add the method to the feedback log with a comment on the different entries
      - In def Feedback_Log_FileWriting(self):
         - Find a way to clearly state the missing information in ordered sections
-        - Add for each section related to each HDDL "classes" which Papyrus SysML definition counter part should be used in the modeling.
+        - Add for each section related to each HDDL "classes" which Papyrus SysML definition counter part should be used in the modeling  [DONE].
      - In def Domain_FileWriting (self):
-        - Code a check to match the task's parameters' names with the method's parameters' name when defining a HDDL method
+        - Code a check to match the task's parameters' names with the method's parameters' name when defining a HDDL method  [DONE].
+     - In def ProblemFileElements(self):
+        - Code the multiple problem file generation with common core

 # To Code:
 - ***Functions***:
      - def Feedback_xml_file(self):
         - Directly add the information from Feedback_file(self) to the Papyrus model in a folder called Feedback.
+[DONE]
            - The feedback entries will be already in the final Papyrus model

 # HDDL Benchmarks to try: